awsdocs/amazon-dynamodb-developer-guide/doc_source/PointInTimeRecovery_Howitworks.md

 + Time to Live \(TTL\) settings
 + Point\-in\-time recovery settings

 The time it takes you to restore a table varies based on multiple factors\.
 The point\-in\-time restore times are not always correlated directly to the size of the table\.
-For more information, see [Restores](backuprestore_HowItWorks.md#backuprestore_HowItWorks-restore)\.
+For more information, see [Restores](CreateBackup.md#CreateBackup_HowItWorks-restore)\.

+## Deleting a Table with Point\-in\-Time Recovery Enabled<a name="howitworks_deleting"></a>

+When you delete a table that has point\-in\-time recovery enabled, DynamoDB automatically creates a backup—called a system backup—and retains it for 35 days \(at no additional cost\)\.
+You can use the system backup to restore the deleted table to the state it was in just before deletion\.
+All system backups follow a standard naming convention of *table\-name*`$DeletedTableBackup`\.

+**Note**
+When you delete a table, you no longer have access to the table to perform a point\-in\-time recovery\.